Examples of cubulable groups with fixed-point properties: Abstract

 \section{Abstract}

 For every $n \geq 1$, let $(\mathrm{FW}_n)$ denote the fixed-point property for median graphs of cubical dimension $n$ (or equivalently, for CAT(0) cube complexes of dimension $n$).
-In this article, we construct groups satisfying $(\mathrm{FW}_n)$ but not $(\mathrm{FW}_{n+1})$.
-Our examples are virtually free abelian and virtually graph products of finite groups.
-As an application of our constructions, we obtain, for every $n \geq 1$, a group satisfying $(\mathrm{FW}_n)$ but acting properly and cocompactly on a median graph of cubical dimension $n+1$.
+In this article, we construct explicit examples of groups satisfying $(\mathrm{FW}_n)$ but with good cubical properties in higher dimensions.
+First, we prove that, for a finitely generated group $G$ with no non-abelian free subgroup, $G$ satisfies $(\mathrm{FW}_n)$ if and only if no subgroup $H \leq G$ of index $\leq n$ can be mapped to $\mathbb{D}_\infty$ with an infinite image.
+For instance, the affine Coxeter group $\tilde{A}_n$ satisfies $(\mathrm{FW}_n)$ but not $(\mathrm{FW}_{n+1})$.
+In another direction, we investigate virtually graph products of finite groups.
+As an application of our constructions, we find explicit examples, for every $n \geq 1$, of acylindrically hyperbolic groups that are cocompactly cubulable but satisfy $(\mathrm{FW}_n)$.
 Several conjectures and open questions are included.